-We have described in these blog entries how the cooler/shorter days of fall slow the growth rate of greens, with a causative effect of intensifying the flavors within.
+We have described in past blog entries how the cooler/shorter days of fall slow the growth rate of greens, with a causative effect of intensifying the flavors within.
 Basically, the leaves convert solar energy into complex carbohydrates, but the cells do not multiply, therefore the leaves do not elongate as rapidly with the shorter daylight of fall, so all that goodness stays in a smaller package.
-Even though it has been warmer this fall, plant growth is primarily dictated by day length, so you will taste this phenomenon with every bite.
-Some of the direct-seeded crops, like spinach and lettuces, are behind schedule since the hot, dry weather has impeded their germination and initial growth, compared to “normal” growing conditions.
+Even though it has stayed warm, plant growth is primarily dictated by day length, so in the greens to come, you will taste this phenomenon with every bite.

-It seems there is no such thing as normal weather patterns any more.
-Used to, we figured on last frost about Derby Day and first frost in early October.
-Used to, we could count on garden-variety thunderstorms to roll though every so often in the summer, with time to tend the fields and crops in between.
-Lately, it seems like long durations of wet or dry spells set in and hang around for extended periods of time.
-This fall, we had the sixth wettest August followed by the sixth driest September, with even less rain and record-high temps in October with November following suit.
-All of our planting decisions are based on our collective memory and experience on when is the best time to plant for the fall, but now, we must also plan on moisture and temperature extremes that no one can predict.
+It seems there is no such thing as “normal” weather patterns anymore.
+It used to be that we figured on last frost about Derby Day and first frost in early October.
+It used to be that we could count on garden-variety thunderstorms to roll though every so often in the summer, with time to tend the fields and crops in between.
+Now it’s hard to say when we’ll see our first frost, and lately, it seems like long durations of wet or dry spells set in and hang around for extended periods of time.
+Our vegetable-planting decisions are based on our collective memory and experience of when is the best time to plant for the fall, but now, we must also plan on moisture and temperature extremes that no one can predict.

-The light frosts we have seen this past week have been spotty, with a pattern that has affected harvest in some fields but not others.
-Not only can overcast skies block the nighttime radiational cooling that causes frost to form, but the morning fog protects the plants in the lower part of the field, which is where frost normally happens first.
-One evening, the wind persisted all night—particularly important just before daylight—which minimized frost formation.
-With all of these conditions combined, you can still purchase summertime flavor at the farmers markets this weekend in the form of cherry tomatoes, beautiful, red bell peppers and numerous other tasty treats.
+In early fall, light frosts roll in and tend to be spotty, with a pattern that has affected harvest in some fields but not others.
+Overcast skies can block the nighttime radiational cooling that causes frost to form, and the morning fog protects the plants in the lower part of the field, which is where frost normally happens first.
+If the wind persists all night—particularly important just before daylight—frost formation is also minimized.
+With all of these conditions combined, summertime flavor will continue until we get walloped with a full frost.

 For the Animals